vincentmorneau/material-apex/contributing.md

 - Ensure you're using the latest version of Material APEX.
 - Use a clear and descriptive title.
 - Include as much information as possible: Steps to reproduce the issue, error message, screenshots, etc.
-- The more time you put into an issue, the more we will.
+- The more time you put into an issue, the more we will drill.

 ### Pull Requests
 This means actual code contributions.